 By ‘custom’ we mean a CMS solution that web developers build from scratch, usually with a programming framework of their choice.
 And by ‘properly built’ we mean adhering to the best security and coding practices (more on that later).

 So here is what makes a custom CMS more secure than an off-the-shelf one:

-Only you and your development team will have the access to the code
+- Only you and your development team will have access to the code

 Of course, having a custom CMS doesn’t guarantee that you won’t be attacked.
 But, as you see, your website won’t look so attractive to hackers anymore.

 How to Make Your Off-the-Shelf CMS More Secure?

 Here we’ll cover some security basics for canned solutions, as well as talk about some not so straightforward solutions that work for us.

 So here are the things you can do to keep your website safe: